Kometa-Team/Kometa/docs/metadata/overlay.md

     imdb_chart: top_movies
 ```

-### Remove Overlay
+### Supress Overlays

-You can add `remove_overlay` to an overlay definition and give it a list or comma separated string of overlay names you want removed from this item if this overlay is attached to the item.
+You can add `supress_overlays` to an overlay definition and give it a list or comma separated string of overlay names you want suppressed from this item if this overlay is attached to the item.

+So in this example if the `4K-HDR` overlay matches an item then the `4K` and `HDR` overlays will also match.
+The `supress_overlays` attribute on `4K-HDR` will stop the overlays specified (`4K` and `HDR`) from also being applied.

 ```yaml
 overlays: